maxtheilig/learngithub/Theilig/day1/readme.txt

-Here you can find the solution of the first exercise sheet.
+Here you can find the solution of the first exercise sheet